-On this trip, we will explore 120 miles of the Great Bend’s spectacular Class IV rapids by raft while meeting charming and prideful Naxi people along the way.
+On this trip, we will explore and meet charming and prideful Naxi people along the way.
 We’ll trek the famous Tiger Leaping Gorge, cycle around the Old Town of Shangri-la, visit a monastery, hike to Binghu Ice Lake of the Meili Snow Mountain and much more.
 Fascinating cultural encounters, heart-pumping adventure, and breath-taking scenery abound on this once in a lifetime adventure.

 Day 1: Welcome to Lijiang!

 Today, we arrive in Lijiang and head to our hotel to get settled in.
 Lijiang, a well-preserved old city of ethnic minorities and radiant culture, is a central town of the Lijiang Autonomous County of the Naxi Ethnic Minority in Yunnan Province.
 Located at 7,874 feet above the sea level plateau, embraced by the tree-covered Lion Mountain in the west, Elephant and Golden Row Mountains in the north and vast fertile fields in the southeast with crystal-clear water running throughout.
 The Old Town is also referred to as the “Town of Big Ink Slab (Dayanzhen) due to its resemblance to a big jade ink slab.
 There are no activities scheduled for today.
 Enjoy time to recover from your long flights.

 Enjoy your morning and sleep as long as you need to.
 This afternoon, we’ll have a briefing about our activities for the next 10 days.
 Our Welcome Dinner will follow!

 Day 3: Lijiang-Qiaotou Town-Tea Horse Guesthouse (7.5 miles/5hrs hiking)

 Elevation: 8530 feet, Up 2690 feet, Down 984 feet